-Vietnam treats invoices as tax control documents, not payment requests.
-Without valid e-invoices, companies cannot recognize revenue or claim VAT deductions under Circular 32/2025/TT-BTC (effective June 1, 2025).
-Every FDI company must register for e-invoicing immediately upon receiving their Enterprise Registration Certificate—before conducting their first transaction.
-The e-invoice system validates every transaction in real-time through the General Department of Taxation, making proper invoice type selection and timing compliance critical for supply chain operations and tax audit protection.
+E-invoice registration in Vietnam is mandatory for all FDI enterprises under Circular 32/2025/TT-BTC (effective June 1, 2025).
+Vietnam treats invoices as tax control documents, not payment requests — without valid e-invoices, companies cannot recognize revenue or claim VAT deductions.
+Every FDI company must register for e-invoicing immediately upon receiving the Enterprise Registration Certificate, before conducting the first transaction.
+The General Department of Taxation validates every transaction in real-time, making proper invoice type selection and timing compliance critical for supply chain operations and tax audit protection.

-As the final stage in the Vietnam Company Setup lifecycle, e-invoice registration is what officially activates your business’s ability to trade and recognize revenue under local law.
+E-invoice registration is the final stage in the Vietnam Company Setup lifecycle — the step that officially activates the enterprise’s ability to trade and recognize revenue under local law.

 The “Digital Control” Reality for FDI Companies

-Vietnamese law defines invoices as tax control instruments, not commercial documentation.
-The tax authority validates each invoice before it becomes legally valid for revenue recognition or VAT deduction—this reverses normal practice where companies issue invoices first and report them later during tax filing.
+E-invoice compliance in Vietnam differs fundamentally from most jurisdictions.
+The tax authority validates each invoice before it becomes legally valid for revenue recognition or VAT deduction — reversing normal practice where companies issue invoices first and report them later during tax filing.

-Without completed e-invoice registration, your company cannot legally issue invoices.
+Without completed e-invoice registration, the enterprise cannot legally issue invoices.
 Sales can occur but revenue cannot be recognized.
 Purchases can be made but VAT cannot be claimed.
 Registration is mandatory from day one with no grace periods.
-The moment you receive your Enterprise Registration Certificate, e-invoice registration becomes priority one on your post-licensing procedures checklist.
+The moment the Enterprise Registration Certificate is issued, e-invoice registration becomes priority one on the post-licensing procedures checklist.

 Registration Timeline: Outsource to Service Providers